-The New Media Theory series investigates both media and new media as a complex ecological and rhetorical context.
-The merger of media and new media creates a global social sphere that is changing the ways we work, play, write, teach, think, and connect.
-Because this new context operates through evolving arrangements, theories of new media have yet to establish a rhetorical and theoretical paradigm that fully articulates this emerging digital life.
+THE NEW MEDIA THEORY series investigates both media and new media as complex rhetorical ecologies.
+The merger of media and new media creates a global public sphere that is changing the ways we work, play, write, teach, think, and connect.
+Because these ecologies operate through evolving arrangements, theories of new media have yet to establish a rhetorical and theoretical paradigm that fully articulates this emerging digital life.

-The series includes books that combine social, cultural, political, textual, rhetorical, aesthetic, and material theories in order to understand moments in the lives that operate in these emerging contexts.
-Such works typically bring rhetorical and critical theories to bear on media and new media in a way that elaborates a burgeoning post-disciplinary "medial turn" as one further development of the rhetorical and visual turns that have already influenced scholarly work.
+The series includes books that deploy rhetorical, social, cultural, political, textual, aesthetic, and material theories in order to articulate moments of mediation that compose these contemporary media ecologies.
+Such works typically bring rhetorical and critical theories to bear on media and new media in ways that elaborate on a burgeoning post-disciplinary "material turn" as one further development of the linguistic and social turns that have already influenced scholarly work across the humanities.

 - Complexity Theory